 As your child grows, so too will your need for a car seat.

-Many parents want to keep their children safe for as long as possible in a rear-facing seat.
+Many parents want to keep their children safe for as long as possible in a rear-facing.
 However, the age of three is when most children begin discovering a bit of independence and are looking for ways to explore their creative spirit.

 Unfortunately, many parents cave to this pressure, putting their children into a booster seat too early.